 Mineral resources, which are not mineral reserves, do not have demonstrated economic viability.
-The estimate of mineral resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues.
+The estimate of mineral resources follows the CIM Definitions that were approved and issued on May 10, 2014.
 There has been insufficient exploration to define the inferred resources as an indicated or measured mineral resource.
 It is uncertain if further exploration will result in upgrading them to an indicated or measured mineral resource category.